Paralympic Classification Explained: What Do the Numbers and Letters Mean?

 The classification system, while essential, is not without controversy:

 Intentional Misrepresentation — The most serious issue.
-Some athletes have been accused of deliberately underperforming during classification assessments to receive a lower (more favorable) classification.
+Some athletes have been accused of deliberately underperforming during classification assessments to receive a more favorable classification.
 This is considered the equivalent of doping in Paralympic sport.
-High-profile cases have led to stricter observation protocols and in-competition monitoring.
+High-profile cases have led to stricter observation protocols.

 Subjectivity of Assessment — While classifiers follow standardized protocols, there is inevitably some subjectivity in evaluating how an impairment affects function.
 Two panels might classify the same athlete differently, leading to protests and appeals.

 Borderline Athletes — Athletes on the boundary between two classes face difficult situations.
-Being classified one level up (less severe) can mean competing against athletes with significantly less impairment, while one level down would mean a different competitive landscape.
+Being classified one level up can mean competing against athletes with significantly less impairment.

 Despite these challenges, the classification system remains the foundation of fair Paralympic competition.
-The IPC continues to invest in research, training, and technology to improve the system's accuracy and consistency.
+The IPC continues to invest in research, training, and technology to improve accuracy and consistency.

-If you're interested in how classification works beyond winter sports, here's a preview of the summer systems:
+If you're interested in how classification works beyond winter sports:

 Athletics (Track & Field) uses T (Track) and F (Field) prefixes followed by numbers: T11–T13 (vision), T20 (intellectual), T31–T38 (coordination), T40–T46 (limb), T51–T57 (wheelchair).
 The number indicates the sport class within each impairment group.